huynguyen1989/me/_posts/2024-04-20-HENNGE-Assignment.md

 ## Making choices

-Because of the good information so I was pick 2 position are
+Because of the good information and the fact that my skills align with it, I pick two assignments from positions:

 - Senior Front end Developer (React)
 - Senior Software Developer (Go)

 - Senior Front end Developer (Vue) - Actually I can do this too